Predators reach 1st Stanley Cup Final, oust Ducks in 6 games | New Country 923

 That didn’t even include the throngs packing the plaza outside the arena’s front doors and the park across the street.

-The Ducks, who came in 2-1 when facing elimination this postseason, outshot Nashville 6-2 to start the game trying to force this series back to Anaheim.
+The Ducks, who came in 2-1 when facing elimination this postseason, peppered Rinne with pucks.

-But they had goalie Jonathan Bernier making his first career playoff start with John Gibson scratched with a lower-body injury.
-Gibson, who went out after the first period of Game 5, skated Monday morning only to be scratched with Jhonas Enroth dressed as Bernier’s backup.
+But they had goalie Jonathan Bernier making his first career playoff start after John Gibson was scratched with a hamstring injury.
+Caryle said Gibson, who went out after the first period of Game 5, was expected to play before telling them he was unavailable after skating Monday morning.
+Jhonas Enroth dressed as Bernier’s backup.

 Watson’s third this postseason deflected off the left skate of Anaheim defenseman Brandon Montour just 81 seconds into the game.
-Sissons skated on the top line with Ryan Johansen out after needing season-ending surgery on his left thigh and captain Mike Fisher scratched for a second straight game with an upper-body injury.
+Sissons skated on the top line in place of Johansen.
+He finished a game-high plus-5.

+“This one is going to sting for a while,” Ducks forward Corey Perry said.

-Notes: Laviolette won the Stanley Cup with Carolina in 2006 and coached Philadelphia to the Final in 2010. … The Predators now have clinched five of the six series won in franchise history on home ice.
-This was their third this postseason.
+NOTES: Laviolette won the Stanley Cup with Carolina in 2006 and coached Philadelphia to the Final in 2010.
+Laviolette joins Scotty Bowman (St. Louis, Montreal, Pittsburgh and Detroit), Dick Irvin (Chicago, Toronto and Montreal) and Mike Keenan (Flyers, Chicago, Rangers) taking at least three teams to the Final. … Sissons’ hat trick was the first in a conference final clincher since Chicago’s Patrick Kane in 2013 against Los Angeles.
+His hat trick is the second in Nashville playoff history.

 More AP NHL: https://apnews.com/tag/NHLhockey